alexlawrence/reznik/README.md

 }());
 ```

-Therefore the recommended environment is PhantomJS.
+Therefore the recommended execution environment is PhantomJS.

 **Note:** This module is intended to be executed as a synchronous build step.
 Although reznik itself works asynchronously the method used for script evaluation is synchronous.